 - Rubbing the tag of a blanket between their fingers

-As your little one approaches 4 months, they will develop the capacity to self-regulate or self-soothe to sleep.
-Some babies learn to self-soothe with ease where another needs support to learn this new age-appropriate skill.
+Some babies learn to self-soothe with ease where another needs support to learn this new, age-appropriate skill.
+Here are some ways to encourage self-soothing behaviours:

-Another way to encourage self-soothing is to allow your baby to derive pleasure from self-initiated actions – for example, if you see your little one sucking their hand don’t remove their hand from their mouth.
-They are not teething, hungry or going to be a thumb sucker simply because they are self-soothing – allow them to use this strategy to settle.
+- Let your baby to derive satisfaction from self-initiated actions.
+For example, don’t take your baby’s hand away from their mouth if you see them sucking their hand.
+They are not teething, hungry or going to be a thumb sucker simply because they are self-soothing.
+Allow them to use this strategy to settle.

-Finally, give your baby time to settle.
+- Give your baby time to settle.
 The temptation, especially with our firstborn, is to jump in and soothe them as soon as we hear the first squawk.
-Resist the temptation and instead, let your baby (after 4-5 months of age) have a few seconds to settle or find a strategy themselves.
-This does not mean leaving your baby to cry – it simply means that you take a deep breath and listen to their communications – if they are groaning and moaning, leave them to settle.
+Resist the temptation and instead, let your baby (after 4-5 months of age) have a few seconds to settle themselves.
+This does not mean leaving your baby to cry – it simply means that you take a deep breath and listen to their communications.
+If they are moaning, leave them to settle.
 If they are really crying, respond by finding out why.

 While you don’t need to worry about habits forming in the early days, habits can and do become entrenched after 5 months of age.
-If you consistently soothe your little one or put them to sleep using strategies that they will be dependent on you for, it is reasonable for them to learn to expect this type of soothing every time they cry or go to sleep.
+If you consistently soothe your baby to sleep, they will be dependent on you to do so.
+Afterall, it is reasonable for them to learn to expect this type of soothing every time they cry or go to sleep.
 Habits to avoid include:

 - Feeding your baby to sleep or every time they cry